County Kildare: Physical geography

 There are 8472 ha of forested land in Kildare, accounting for roughly 5% of the county's total land area.
 4056 ha of this is coniferous, while there is 2963 ha of broadleaf and the remaining area are unclassified species.
 Coillte and Dúchas currently own 47% of the forestry.
 Coillte runs Donadea Forest Park which is in North-Central Kildare.
 The forest covers 259 ha of mixed woodland (60% broadleaf, 40% conifer) and is the largest forest park in Kildare.

 History

 Kildare was shired in 1297 and assumed its present borders in 1832, following amendments to remove a number of enclaves and exclaves.

 The county was the home of the powerful Fitzgerald family.
 Parts of the county were also part of the Pale area around Dublin.

 Governance and politics

 Local government

 Kildare County Council is the local authority for the county.
 The council has 40 members, elected in the local electoral areas of: Athy (5 seats), Celbridge (4 seats), Leixlip (3 seats), Clane (5 seats), Maynooth (5 Seats), Kildare (5 seats), Newbridge (6 Seats) and Naas (7 Seats).
 These form the municipal districts of Athy, Celbridge–Leixlip, Clane–Maynooth, Kildare–Newbridge, and Naas.
 The current council was elected in May 2019.

-Kildare County Council nominates three councillors to the Eastern and Midland Regional Assembly, where there are part of the Mid-East strategic planning area committee.
+Kildare County Council nominates three councillors to the Eastern and Midland Regional Assembly, who are part of the Mid-East strategic planning area committee.